Paying to volunteer

 In-country costs: While volunteering, you need food, lodging, transportation and guidance in-country.
 We use local operators and buy local materials and supplies, restaurants and hotels as much as possible.
 The in-country costs we charge ensure those expenses are paid.

 Project cost: Each volunteer contributes $500 to the project.
-Of that amount, $400 goes directly to our in-country partner for project materials, hiring local labourers and to support other programs they operate such as educating and feeding children, legal and community work and, in some cases, their administration costs.
+Of that amount, $400 goes directly to a project to purchase project materials, hiring local labourers and to support our in-country partners in sourcing and developing current and future projects.

 The remaining $100 is used for us to develop projects, assess trips, monitor past projects and meet our obligations to the Canada Revenue Agency.